-\begin{proof}[Proof of Claim \ref{cla:downward-slope}] \pdnote{A proof of this claim appears in Appendix~\ref{appx:robustness}.} \end{proof} Assume from now on that $t_1\le t_m$.
-If $t$ is affine, this means that its slope parameter $\alpha_1$ must be nonnegative.
-Similarly, we can write $t_1=\alpha_0+\alpha_1 x_1$ and plug in our assumption that $x_1=0$ to get $t_1=\alpha_0$, and so by limited liability ($t\ge 0$), $\alpha_0$ must also be nonnegative.
+Assume from now on that $t_1\le t_m$.
+If $t$ is affine, this means that its slope parameter $\alpha_1$ must be non-negative.
+Similarly, we can write $t_1=\alpha_0+\alpha_1 x_1$ and plug in our assumption that $x_1=0$ to get $t_1=\alpha_0$, and so by limited liability ($t\ge 0$), $\alpha_0$ must also be non-negative.
 Thus if $t$ is affine, Lemma \ref{lem:main-robustness-lemma} holds.
 We focus from now on on the case that $t$ is non-affine; this guarantees the existence of a point $(x_j,t_j)$ as appears in Figures \ref{fig:robust-linear-case1} and \ref{fig:robust-linear-case2}.
 We argue this formally and then proceed by case analysis.

 \begin{claim} If $t$ is non-affine, there exists an index $1<j<m$ such that the $3$ points $(x_1,t_1)$, $(x_j,t_j)$ and $(x_m,t_m)$ on the Euclidean plane are non-collinear. \end{claim}